iankevinmcdonald/add-image-maps/data_formats.md

   * ctrl *the fieldset offering a choice about which maps to edit*
     * rm *this has been deleted*
 	* unchanged *this has not been changed since the last time*

-The old map is saved as a JSON string the data attribute of ???, and turned into a form by add-img-maps-metabox.js .
+The metabox initially loads existing maps as empty fieldset elements, with a data-map attribute containing a JSON object for the map.
+It is initalised when the control button is pressed.

 #### The Object